longevityframework/longevity/manual/entities/limitations.md

 Case classes are quite convenient things for fulfilling the requirements we have.
 They also seem a natural choice for modeling out a domain.
 We chose to start with them for these reasons.

-TODO: link to discussions page for "please let us know" remarks throughout the user man

 {% assign prevTitle = "entities and value objects" %}
 {% assign prevLink = "value-objects.html" %}